Froze202/AWSEC2-VR-CloudGaming/README.md

 - Change your region by clicking the current region at the top right ([see image](https://ibb.co.com/R4ZLpXf)), next to your AWS account name.

 #### AWS Service Quotas Requirements
 Requesting a Service Quota increase may take a few hours to 2-3 business days, or sometimes just a few minutes.
-If your request is declined, try again later or request a different quota.
+If your request is declined, try again at a later day or request in another region that is closest to you.

 - *All G and VT Spot Instance Requests of 4.
 - **Running On-Demand G and VT instances of 4.